saharashahab/Hackathon_Team13/README.md

 8. [License](#license)

 ## Project Overview
 Long hospital wait times delay treatment and lower patient satisfaction.
-They currently rely on manual systems that make it difficult for doctors to determine which patients should be visuted next.
-This Patient Priority Dashboard provides a quality control system for tracking and mitigating wait times for inpatient care while on the hospital floor.
-Based on customer discovery and analyzing a hospital's needs, a six sigma informed monitoring dashboard was created to display information about all those currently inpatient.
-It provides an easy to read visualization tool for doctors to help them manage patient prioritization on a standardized scale.
+Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next.
+The Patient Priority Dashboard was developed to provide a quality control tool for tracking and mitigating wait times for inpatient care while on the hospital floor.
+Based on customer discovery and analyzing a hospital's needs, a six sigma-informed monitoring dashboard displays real-time information about all current inpatients using a standardized scoring system to highlight those requiring the most urgent attention.
+This easy-to-read visualization tool helps doctors manage patient prioritization, ultimately improving hospital operating efficiency and the overall quality of care offered.

 ## Features
 - **Patient Overview Table**: A sortable and interactive table displaying patient information and calculated metrics (wait time since last checked by a doctor, injury severity score, and their priority number).